python/devguide/triaging.rst

     The patch attached to the issue is in need of a review.
 * patch
     There is a patch attached to the issue.
+* 3.2regression
+    The issue is a regression in 3.2.

 Nosy List
 '''''''''